CedarsDSN/DSN_tutorial_page/docs/Computational Resources/Workflow Management Systems/NextFlow/NextFlow for RNA-seq.rst

 **Results**

 The results folder will have the alignment and quantification files.
-It will also contain all the files generated from the quality control steps such as MultiQC, FASTQC, etc.
+It will also contain all the files generated from the quality control steps such as MultiQC, FASTQC, etc. For more information about the results generated, navigate to the "Results" section.